wagnerfv1117/wagnerfv1117/README.md

 ### About me

-I am a professional in IT Administration, with experience in the public and private sector, in relation to the management of physical, electronic documents, structured, semi-structured and unstructured data; I perform from extraction and cleaning, to the application of models to solve business problems or use cases. 💽+📄+📚+🗃️=📊
+I am a professional in IT Administration, with experience in the public and private sector, in relation to the management of physical, electronic documents, structured, semistructured and unstructured data; I perform from extraction and cleaning, to the application of models to solve business problems or use cases. 💽+📄+📚+🗃️=📊

 Passionate with ICT, as tools can be used to help transform raw data into relevant information, which is available for decision making; taking it to a level of wisdom. ⛏️➡️👨🏾‍💻➡️⚙️➡️🔎➡️🧠➡️💡